Australian Open: Serena, Novak, NIshikori highlight Day 4

 “Hopefully,” said Halep, whose No. 1 ranking is up for grabs during the Australian Open, “next round I play better.”

 That third-round matchup will be quite intriguing, because it’ll be against seven-time Grand Slam champion and former No. 1 Venus Williams.
-And the winner of that could face Williams’ younger sister, Serena, in the fourth round.
+And the winner of that could face Williams’ younger sister, 23-time major champ Serena, in the fourth round.

 Venus won a three-setter that finished a little before Halep’s did — and in much more emphatic fashion.
 Pushed to that deciding set by getting broken to end the second, Venus ran away with the win down the stretch, defeating Alize Cornet 6-3, 4-6, 6-0.